ikotun-dev/Ikotun.dev/src/content/blog/file-retrieval.md

 `The files in RED : are files that were deleted previously or otherwise problematic`

-`THe files in white : are files that are fine and directly accessible`
+`The files in white : are files that are fine and directly accessible`

 When you move to your desired file, to recover it : use the `c`  key.
 > It moves you to a different directory on your machine to paste the copied files